-Engineer, businessman, volunteer, and philanthropist Jay Precourt, BS ’59, MS ’60, has died.
-He was 87.
+Engineer, businessman, volunteer, and philanthropist Jay Precourt, BS ’59, MS ’60, died on Sept.
+16. He was 87.

 Precourt provided the lead gift to establish the Precourt Institute for Energy at Stanford.
 Over many decades he also generously supported faculty, students, and research across the university and at the Hoover Institution, where he served as a longtime member of the Board of Overseers.
 A tireless volunteer and advisor to entities throughout Stanford, in 1991 Precourt was awarded the Stanford Associates Centennial Medallion for his service to the university.